chauff/cse1500-web-transcripts/index.md

 - [The second web technology assignment asks you to write client-side and server-side JavaScript code](_practicals/assignment-js-node.md).
 - [The last web technology assignment focuses on server-side JavaScript and CSS](_practicals/assignment-css-node.md).

-The three assignments build on each other&mdash;over the course of them you are tasked with implementing a **multi-player board game** :game_die:.
+The three assignments build on each other&mdash;over the course of them you are tasked with implementing a **multi-player board game**.
 FYI, in previous years, roughly 90% of teams passed the first web assignment, 60% passed the first two and 30% of teams passed all three web assignments.

 ## Web development resources